Kazuki-tam/go-study-starter/README.md

-# Go lang study starter
+# Go language study starter
 `go-study-starter` is a starter template for studying Go.

 ## Features